fpereiro/ustack/readme.md

 `recalc` is an attempt to find the general case of functional programming.
 It does it through a pretty heretical approach, which eschews object orientedness, pure functions and return values; it instead employs events, event listeners, and literals and function invocations to represent both.
 And a global object to store all the data.

 `recalc` events require both a `verb` and a `path`, just like REST verbs.
 This allows for reusing similar logic that affects different parts of the data.
-Event listeners are matched against events being fired, and are executed sequentially and synchronously (their order can be determined).
+Event listeners are matched against events being fired, and are executed sequentially and synchronously.
+Multiple event listeners can be executed in response to an event, and their sequence of execution can be specified.
 Asynchronous event handlers can also be executed and the overall sequence of events still preserved, much as if they were written synchronously.

 `recalc`'s global state, coupled with listeners, allow a single event to trigger cascades of actions in a predictable and replicable manner, even when these actions generate further event calls and asynchronous function invocations.